-Now it’s the BBC that Blunder over Immigration StatisticsCohesion, Marriage, Scotland and Other Papers 10.23
+Now it’s the BBC that Blunder over Immigration StatisticsCohesion, Marriage and Family, Scotland and Other Papers 10.23

 On the 10 o’clock news on 30 April, the BBC Home Affairs Editor claimed that, in 2008, there was a net outflow of non UK workers of 8,000 so the real pressure on British jobs was from a net inflow of 46,000 EU workers which none of the parties had any plans to control.
 To do so Britain would have to leave the EU – a policy advocated only by UKIP and the BNP.

 Unfortunately, Mark Easton fell into a common error.
 He was looking at the results of the International Passenger Service .
 This is a voluntary survey of 2 per cent of those arriving and departing from Britain.
 They are asked if they intend to change their place of residence for more than a year.
 If so, they are classed as migrants.
 In 2008 there were about ½ million arrivals (including British citizens).